Advanced Machine Learning, Data Mining, and Online Advertising Services

 Similarly, the 95% confidence interval for the version B is shown below:

 You right away see the issue.
 The confidence intervals of two tests overlap and we clearly don't have a winning version due to low traffic.
 How many samples do you need to be confident in picking the best-converting LP?
 The rough answer is in order of thousands.
-For a low-traffic B2B website, this means we need to wait in order of days before being able to make any concrete optimization conclusion.
-Note that for a proper A/B test you change one design or copy element of your LP at a time.
-So testing a number of elements in a LP makes the test to last even longer!
+For a low-traffic B2B website, this means we need to wait in order of days before being able to make any optimization conclusions.
+Note that for a proper A/B test you should change design or copy of one element of your LP at a time.
+Thus, testing a number of elements in a LP makes the test to last even longer!

 We face similar challenges when running advertising campaigns, optimizing landing pages or testing a new feature for a B2B product.
-However, there are some intelligent alternatives to approach this problem.
+However, there might be some alternatives to approach this low number issue.
 For one B2B client we needed to run many experiments with real users where we showed them new features for evaluation.
 We quickly noticed A/B testing is not an option when we're testing with a limited number of users.

 Let us know if you have had similar experience during your product development cycles and how you approached it in the comment section.